Back to all posts

 As you inspect your old valve, you might notice it doesn’t have a threaded nut.
 If it looks like the valve is seamlessly fused to the pipe, you’re likely dealing with a soldered connection.
 These cannot simply be unscrewed or cut off easily.
 Removing a soldered valve requires cutting the pipe itself and can be tricky if you don’t have much pipe to work with.
 This is often the point where a straightforward DIY job can become more complex.
 If you see a soldered valve and don’t feel confident cutting and fitting a new pipe, it’s a good time to contact a professional.
 We can handle it safely and ensure a leak-free result.

-Simple Maintenance to Keep Your Valves Working
+Easy Maintenance to Keep Your Valves Working Smoothly

 Your shut-off valves are the unsung heroes of your plumbing system, waiting patiently to save the day when a leak springs.
 But like any hero, they need a little support to stay in fighting shape.
 The good news is that keeping them ready for action doesn’t require any special skills or tools—just a few minutes of your time twice a year.
 A little preventative care goes a long way in making sure your valves work perfectly when you need them most, helping you avoid a frantic call for emergency plumbing services.
 Think of it as a small investment that protects your home from major water damage down the road.